The Eco-Soulcentric Wheel of Life

-A pivotal discovery in the early years of our work was that some of our participants were ready for the descent to soul and others were not.
-Most, actually, were not.
-Most, regardless of age, underwent, in their time with us, a variety of other remarkable metamorphoses.
+Even though only about 25% of our participants had soul encounters, virtually all the rest underwent, in their time with us, a variety of other remarkable metamorphoses.
 One of the most frequent was a first visceral experience of being as wild and natural as anything else on the planet, in ancient kinship with all Earthly life.
-Although such a profound communion with nature is foundational to the everyday adventures of all children in all healthy cultures, it has become rare, at any age, in the contemporary world.
-It is, nonetheless, one of the vital experiences preceding a man’s or woman’s first descent to soul, which is an entirely different dimension — vertical, not horizontal — of the journey of individuation.
+This experience, which fundamentally changes a person’s life, is what we call “eco-awakening.”
+Although such a profound communion with nature is foundational to the everyday adventures of children in all healthy cultures, it has become rare, at any age, in the contemporary world.
+It is, nonetheless, one of the vital experiences preceding a first descent to soul.
+Gradually we came to understand that eco-awakening was an essential developmental milestone that prepares us for the journey of soul initiation.

-A pattern became evident: Participants ready for the descent to soul appeared to be in a later stage of human development than the others.
-In addition to feeling at home in wilderness, they experienced the world not so much as a human-made place of commerce and social engagement but, first and foremost, as an animate, self-organizing mystery into which they had been born.
-They recognized, on some level, that their destiny would not be revealed to them in terms of one social role or another or of this or that vocation but rather in terms of a particular mythos, archetype, or metaphor that they might learn to embody in a manner unique to them, an embodiment that would deliver a mystical and visionary gift of immense practical value to their people and to the greater Earth community.
+A pattern became evident: Participants ready for the descent, in addition to feeling more at home in wilderness, appeared to be in a later stage of human development than those who were not ready.
+First, they held personal authenticity as more important than social acceptance.
+Second, they experienced the world not so much as a human-made place of commerce and social engagement but, first and foremost, as an animate, self-organizing mystery into which they had been born (or, better, out of which they had emerged).
+And, third, they recognized, on some level, that their destiny would not be revealed to them in terms of one social role or another or of this or that vocation but rather in terms of a particular mythos, image, archetype, or dream that they might learn to embody in a manner unique to them, an embodiment that would deliver a visionary gift of real practical value to their people and to the greater Earth community.

 The tapestry of what Animas is today has been woven and shaped by Mystery through the contributions of many weavers in the form of Animas guides, apprentices, and participants, and by what we have learned from our many teachers — of the human kind, the Others, and the land, sky, and waters — and from the initiatory practices and sacred stories of life-enhancing traditions of both long ago and recent times.